Seagate/cortx-motr/doc/pdclust/index.rst

 .. image:: layout-uniform.png

-A simple round-robin unit placement does not satisfy these uniformity requirements, but after a simple modification that does.
+A simple round-robin unit placement does not satisfy these uniformity requirements, but after a simple modification it does.

 Let's call a collection of N+K striped units that exactly cover some number of "rows" on a pool of P devices *a tile*.